Wilfred/wilfred.github.com/_posts/2015-08-22-writing-an-optimising-bf-compiler.markdown

 values first.

 bfc exploits this by executing as much as it can at compile time.
-We run for a set period of time (to avoid problems with infinite loops) and terminate if encounter a `,` (a read instruction).
+We run a fixed number of steps (to avoid problems with infinite loops) and terminate if encounter a `,` (a read instruction).

 As a result, we compile the classic BF hello world to: